Hendricks County mourns fallen Deputy Fislar, honors sacrifice

 Fislar died late Monday night after coming into contact with live powerlines at the scene of a crash just north of State Road 267 in Danville.
 He was rushed to Eskenazi Hospital in Indianapolis in critical condition, but later died.

+Lytle said she knows that as sad as this is for the community, it is worse for the family.
+“They said he had two little children and I just think about his wife and kids to lose their daddy and husband.”

+Lytle also knows this loss weighs heavily on Hendricks County Sheriff Jack Sadler.
+“He’s just a super, super sweet guy and to see him so emotional when they interviewed him on TV today, it just broke my heart for Jack because he’s a special guy and a great sheriff.”

-The memorial was created surrounding Fislar’s patrol vehicle.
-It included flowers, stuffed animals, cards, signs, and American flags.
-There was even a commemorative plaque that Hunt and Sons Memorials rush ordered and donated to the site.
+The memorial included flowers, stuffed animals, cards, signs, and American flags.
+Hunt and Sons Memorials rush-ordered a commemorative plaque and donated to the site.

 “They just go out there every day like everybody else going to work whether it be a carpenter, a plumber, a fireman,” Hall said.
 “These guys go out every day thinking they’re going to come home at night and it’s devastating the way the world is.”

-Lytle also knows this loss weighs heavily on Hendrick’s County Sheriff Jack Sadler.

-“He’s just a super, super sweet guy and to see him so emotional when they interviewed him on TV today,” Lytle said.
-“It just broke my heart for Jack because he’s a special guy and a great Sheriff.”

-Fislar was on the force for two and a half years, but gave much of his life to his country as a Marine Corps veteran.
+Fislar was on the force for 2½ years but gave much of his life to his country as a member of the Marine Corps.